gitlabhq/gitlabhq/doc/development/code_review.md

   someone else would be confused by it as well.
 - After a round of line notes, it can be helpful to post a summary note such as "LGTM :thumbsup:", or "Just a couple things to address."
-- Avoid accepting a merge request before the build succeeds ("Merge when build succeeds" is fine).
+- Avoid accepting a merge request before the build succeeds.
+Of course, "Merge When Build Succeeds" (MWBS) is fine.
-- If you set the MR to "Merge when build succeeds", you should take over subsequent revisions for anything that would be spotted after that.
+- If you set the MR to "Merge When Build Succeeds", you should take over subsequent revisions for anything that would be spotted after that.

 ## Credits